tuannguyen8390/Docker_image/README.md

 # Docker image
- Dockerfile of several common programs
+ Dockerfile of many common programs that I'm frequently using

- Untested :P, used at your own risks
+ Untested & very personalized :P, used at your own risks

- Tuan Nguyen | Updated Feb 2022
+ Tuan Nguyen | Updated Dec 2022